pixielabs/handbook/01-working-at-pixie-labs/08-tools.md

 emails.
 Front is a key part of how we support our clients, as it enables us to efficiently handle support queries via a shared inbox.
 See our guide on [Support processes](../04-ongoing-support/02-support-processes.md).

+We're evaluating using [Tandem](https://tandem.chat/) for more serendipitous and low-friction communication and collaboration throughout the day.
+We've found this particularly effective for 'mixed' situations e.g. where some team members are remote and some are together in an office environment.